Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-Spira-with-OnTime-11.md

 ## Configuring the Integration Service

 This section outlines how to configure the integration service to export incidents into OnTime and pick up subsequent status changes in OnTime and have them update Spira.
-It assumes that you already have a working installation of SpiraTest, SpiraPlan or Spira v2.3 or later and a working installation of OnTime 2010 or later.
+It assumes that you already have a working installation of Spira v2.3 or later and a working installation of OnTime 2010 or later.
 If you have an earlier version of Spira, you will need to upgrade to at least v2.3 before trying to integrate with OnTime.

 The steps that need to be performed to configure integration with OnTime are as follows: